aimeos/map/README.md

 **See also:**

-* [strStartsAll()](#strstartsall) - Tests if all of the entries starts with one of the passed strings
+* [strStartsAll()](#strstartsall) - Tests if all of the entries start with one of the passed strings

 ### strStartsAll()

-Tests if all of the entries starts with one of the passed strings.
+Tests if all of the entries start with one of the passed strings.

 ```php
 public function strStartsAll( array|string $value, string $encoding = 'UTF-8' ) : bool